dev-protocol/protocol/docs/WHITEPAPER.md

 ### policyVotingBlocks

 The number of blocks between the proposal of a new Policy Contract and the end of voting.
 Once voting ends, the Policy Contract will be rejected.

+### shareOfTreasury

+The share of total supply of newly issued Property Contracts received by the Treasury Contract.
+Within `constructor` for the Property Contract, `shareOfTreasury` for the current Policy Contract is called, and the share sent to the Treasury Contract takes effect is decided based on the following variables.

+- Total supply of the Property Contract

+### treasury

+The contract address of the current Treasury Contract.

 ## Policy Factory